On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Experiment Results

 Finally, we study alignment between numeric confidence scores and token log probability confidence in Appendix \ref{appendix:alignment}, where we conclude that attacks create heightened misalignment in adversarial examples.
 This hurts model honesty by demonstrating that consistency between internal states and verbal outputs is degraded through minor perturbations.
 Amid the growing importance of calibration analysis, we observe how a notable degree of underconfidence is induced after attacks which aligns with our expectations (Appendix \ref{appendix:calibration}).
 Despite generally high confidence levels, we highlight that LLM calibration does not entail honesty or lack thereof, since a model can become calibrated solely though imitation of a calibrated individual \citep{zhou-etal-2023-navigating}, hence we stress the importance of examining robustness and honesty regardless of inherent model calibration patterns.
+Nonetheless, in Appendix \ref{appendix:brier} we validate the calibration of our CEMs by presenting Brier scores \citep{VERIFICATIONOFFORECASTSEXPRESSEDINTERMSOFPROBABILITY} across our results.
+The scores produced are reasonable (below those seen in works such as \citep{galil2021disrupting}), and in most cases increase post attack showing that miscalibration is generally induced through VCAs.
+Lastly, we also compare AUROC scores prior to and after VCAs in Appendix \ref{appendix:auroc}, where we find that AUROC decreases after attacks, confirming that VCAs are effective at degrading both confidence and predictive performance.